hayden16-html/B-E/README.md

 # B-E
-This is a school project to learn about basic front end
+This is a school project to learn about basic front end development.